How to Prevent Email Spoofing in Office 365?

 How to Configure DKIM for your Custom Domain?

-You can also visit DKIM portal at Microsoft DKIM Portal.
+You can also visit DKIM portal.
 Once you open the portal, click on the domain name for selecting the domain.
 A flyout will appear.
 The next step is to change the Sign messages for this domain in the DKIM signatures setting.
 This will switch ON the DKIM feature.

 Once this is done, click the option – Rotate DKIM keys.
 You need to repeat this step for other custom domains (sending emails on your behalf), else they will be flagged as spam.
 If you are configuring DKIM for the first time, you might see an error – No DKIM keys saved for this domain.
 In such a scenario, you can use Windows PowerShell to enable the DKIM.